 Class 12 - Reproduction, Genetics and Evolution, Biology and Human Welfare, Biotechnology and Its Applications, and Ecology and Environment

-The list of exam centres for NEET 2019 has been released by the NTA along with the release of the application form.
+NTA successfully conducted NEET exam on May 20, 2019, for candidates from Karnataka, Siliguri, Odisha who could not appear for it on May 5.
+Such candidates were issued fresh NEET admit card separately.
+NEET 2019 Exam centres remained the same as before.
+The list of exam centres for NEET 2019 was released by the NTA along with the release of the application form.
 The number of exam cities where NEET UG will be conducted is 154.
 Aspirants are required to fill in their choice of NEET 2019 exam city in the order of preference while filling up the application form.
 Candidates will be provided with an option to choose four exam cities.
 The option of exam cities will be available on the basis of the medium opted by the candidates.
 NEET 2019 exam centres will be allotted according to the preference of the candidates and also according to the availability of centres for conducting NEET.
 Check below the list of exam cities where NEET 2019 will be conducted.

 NEET 2019 Exam Centres

 NEET 2019 Exam City

 Andaman and Nicobar

 Guntur, Kurnool, Nellore, Tirupathi, Vijayawada and Visakhapatnam

 Dibrugarh, Guwahati, Silchar and Tezpur

 Bilaspur, Raipur and Bhilai/Durg/Bhilai Nagar